 The mechanical motion of the water strider is a charming example of how nature exploits the surface tension of water to an advantage.
 Water striders are small insects that live on the surface of ponds and quiet rivers.
 They are typically a few centimeters in length, although some varieties like Gigantometra gigas have legs up to 20 cm long.
 As their name suggests, these insects can walk on water!
 The surface of water is quite an unsuitable place for many insects, so water striders take advantage of this to populate, feed, and breed themselves.

-Three pairs of long hydrophobic legs are the secret of the strider's mo-
+Three pairs of long hydrophobic legs are the secret of the strider's mobility.
+Precisely engineered to support their light weight, these legs have